Gemba/skyscraper/docs/CONFIGINI.md

 #### langPrios

 Completely overwrites the internal language priority list inside of Skyscraper.
 Multiple languages can be configured here separated by commas.
-Read more about how languages are handles in general [here](LANGUAGES.md).
+Read more about how [languages are handles in general](LANGUAGES.md).

 Default value: `en, de, fr, es`
 Allowed in sections: `[main]`, `[<PLATFORM>]`